skip to content

 PoP switch

-There are three main models of PoP switch available, all from the Cisco Catalyst 3850 range, taking up 1U of rack space:
+There are three main models of PoP switch available, all from Cisco Systems: the Catalyst 3850, Catalyst 9300 and Catalyst 9500, all taking up 1U of rack space:

 1G-24C C3850-24P +